silentkarmi/python_OOPS_robot_action_planner/README.md

         find_plan (finds a solution, if its there) and then, execute_plan (it calls all the callbacks, if there is a plan)
 >> Note: python3 is being used, I have also added the Shebang line for this.
+>> Note: The code doesn't have a dictionary.
+Everything is done within the architecture of OOPs.
+This was approved by Professor.
+>> Also there are other variance all approved by Professor.
+I have attached the discussion in the doc folder.